 All teacher certification and professional certification candidates may only take the same state exam for a total of five times.
 The five attempts include the first attempt to pass the exam and four retakes.
-All attempts to pass an exam taken before Sept.
-1, 2015 will count as one attempt regardless of how many times the exam was taken prior to this date.

 Five Times Rule for Core Subjects (EC-6 & 4-8) Exams